 Being a first time parent

-With the arrival of their baby, Tan and Rob are also sharing in the excitement and nervousness that’s born with being first-time parents.
+With the arrival of their baby, Tan and Rob also shared in the excitement and nervousness that’s born with being first-time parents.
 The couple always dreamt of having their own biological children and have wanted to go through the surrogacy process for about 10-11 years—but the timing was always off and they couldn’t afford it.
-Finally, last year, after months of medical testing and searching for their best surrogate match, it all fell into place.
+Finally, after months of medical testing and searching for their best surrogate match, it all fell into place.
 Still, just because someone else was carrying their baby, it didn’t make the whole thing feel stress-free, “I have barely slept a wink since we got pregnant because I’ve been so anxious about what if something goes wrong?
 Somebody is kind enough to give us the greatest gift one could ever give a person.
 But it does come with a lot of stress, a lot of anxiety,” Tan says.

 Tan feels that stress in other ways, too, as he steps into a growing community of gay dads either considering surrogacy or possibly going through it now.
 Tan’s celebrity status will undoubtedly shift him further into the spotlight as he finds his mark in becoming a role model for new parents.
 Tan says, “I want people to understand that being a gay parent isn’t abnormal,” and goes on to say, “there haven’t been many representations of gay men/gay couples in the public eye who are fathers of a child through surrogacy.
 I love that I get to be one of those people, but it does come with great pressure to make sure that you are the very best.”